How to Add Social Media Icons to an Email Signature

 The Trade-Off: While simple and official, this method rarely gets you the entire three-minute song.
 It gets you the longest clip Instagram is able to offer, which is currently a maximum of 90 seconds for specific, licensed tracks.

 For complete creative control and to use a full-length song, your best bet is to edit your video outside of Instagram.
-By adding the song directly to your video clips in an external app, you can bypass Instagram’s audio library completely.
+By adding the song directly to your video clips in an external app, you can bypass Instagram’s audio library entirely.
 The final video is then uploaded to Reels with the sound already embedded.

 This is the most important part to avoid your video being muted or taken down for copyright infringement.
 You can't just screen-record a song from Spotify.
 Instead, you need the actual audio file, preferably one you have the rights to use.